 Use Oatmeal

 Grind some raw oatmeal and mix it in cold water.
-Now soak your body in the water for few minutes to get rid of the itchy rashes.
+Now soak your body in the water for a few minutes to get rid of the itchy rashes.
 You can also apply oatmeal to the affected areas after cooking it.

 Warm Bath